manoelbritto/Climate-Analysis/README.md

 ```
 ![page](Images/api_precipitation.PNG)

-Convert the query results to a Dictionary using date as the key and prcp as the value.
+Convert the query results to a Dictionary using a date as the key and precipitation as the value.
 Return the JSON representation of your dictionary.

 ```